GDRhodes/Ryan_CaseFile/ryan_case_file_synthesis.md

 **Established fact:** On October 20, Ryan and Nienke went to Kinzua Bridge and he appeared to be having a good time in photos.

+**Established fact:** Family-health stress was also present in October.
+On October 9, Ryan told Nienke that his father had recently gone to the doctor and was apparently pre-diabetic.
+On October 22, Ryan said he had spoken to his father and that his father had been diagnosed with stage 3 chronic kidney disease.

 **Established fact:** On October 26, Ryan and Nienke went to Trace Brewing and took a selfie.

 **Established fact:** On October 27, Ryan texted Briana that he had been feeling down all weekend, that activities required more energy, that hobbies/exercise/routines were harder, and that he was sleeping a lot.
 Briana identified the pattern as seasonal depression, later than the prior year, and suggested psychiatrist contact; she said half a dose would not hurt but wanted the psychiatrist's view.